BioNT Community Event & CarpentryConnect - Heidelberg 2024

 15:15 - 15:45 Final remarks and feedback session

-15:45 - 16:15 Break & Networking
+15:45 - 16:15 Break & Networking,

 16:15 - 17:45 Mini-hackathon and Curriculum development Introduction

-19:30 - 22:00 Dinner
+19:30 - 22:00 Dinner on your own

 Time Event